Last updated on March 6, 2026

 Adarkar Wastes | Illustration by Piotr Dura

-Digging into colorless mana in MTG can feel a bit like trying to understand a page written in dense legalese without being lawyers ourselves.
-There are subtle yet crucial differences between types and colors of mana, on top of some quasi-philosophical questions about the generic colorlessness of colorless.
+Trying to understand colorless mana in MTG can feel a bit like reading dense legalese without being lawyers ourselves.
+For starters, there are subtle (but crucial!) differences between mana types and mana colors.
+And then there are some quasi-philosophical questions about the generic colorlessness of colorless.

 But fear not!
-Colorless mana in MTG is fairly straightforward once we clarify a couple of concepts, so let's try to paint the whole picture and see what's what.
+Magic's colorless mana is fairly straightforward once we clarify a couple of concepts, so let's try to paint the whole picture and see what's what.

 How Does Colorless Mana Work?

-Here's the thing: there are five colors of mana, but there are six types of mana.
+Here's the thing: Magic has five colors of mana, but there are six types of mana.

 But!